ophub/amlogic-s9xxx-armbian/documents/README.md

 ip -c a show "${MYCON}"
 ```

-* When creating or modifying some network parameters, the network connection may be disconnected and reconnected to the network.
+* Modifying certain network parameters may temporarily disconnect and reconnect the network.
-* Due to different software and hardware environments (box, system, network equipment, etc.), it takes about `1-15` seconds to take effect.
-If it does not take effect for a longer time, it is recommended to check the software and hardware environment.
+* Depending on the hardware and software environment, changes take `1–15` seconds to apply.
+If changes do not take effect within this period, check your hardware and software configuration.

 ###### 12.7.2.4.2 Method 2: Modify the MAC address via a configuration file

-Add a MAC address override configuration file.
+Create a MAC address override configuration file.

 ```shell
 sudo mkdir -p /etc/systemd/network/